MinecraftForge/Documentation/docs/items/loot_tables.md

 evt.getTable().addPool(pool);
 ```

+Of course, if the loot you want to add cannot be determined ahead of time, you can freely construct and add `LootPool`s and implementations of `LootEntry` in your event handler similar to the calls shown above.

 A real-world example of this approach in action can be seen in Botania.
 The event handler is located [here](https://github.com/Vazkii/Botania/blob/e38556d265fcf43273c99ea1299a35400bf0c405/src/main/java/vazkii/botania/common/core/loot/LootHandler.java), and the injected tables are located [here](https://github.com/Vazkii/Botania/tree/e38556d265fcf43273c99ea1299a35400bf0c405/src/main/resources/assets/botania/loot_tables/inject).